rcl-ssl/docs/sdk/sdk.md

 }
 ```

-The configuration must be changed to match the user's AAD Application credentials.
+The configuration must be changed to match the **User's AAD Application** credentials.

 ## Register an AAD Application